 History and Evolution of GD&T

 We all know that old manufacturing was not very complex.
 It was just based on simple dimensions and blueprints.
-But after some time, the manufacturer felt that the products did not have such required precision.
+But after some time, the manufacturer felt that the products did not have the required precision.
 It was the stage when the story of GD&T took its start.
 After that, parts started to become more and more complex ( especially in the aircraft and automotive industries), and engineers felt that there was a lack of precision.
 Parts are not exactly fitting as they should be.

 There was no fixed method of describing dimensions.
 Parameters were not pre-decided.
 This confusion compelled the introduction of Geometric Dimension and Tolerance (GD&T).